 To that same point, park guests will be able to build a reputation in Galaxy’s Edge based on their experiences and decisions throughout their visit.
 We’re not exactly sure how all this will play out, but we suggest not ordering a blue milk at the cantina unless you want to be pegged a whiny moisture farmer.

-Perhaps the biggest new intel is the confirmation of a Star Wars-themed resort.
+In addition to Galaxy’s Edge, Disney is also working on a Star Wars-themed resort.
 The ambitious project, being called the parks’ “most experiential concept ever,” was described as “dedicated entirely to the galaxy of Star Wars … a one-of-a-kind experience where a luxury resort meets a multiday adventure in a galaxy far, far away.”
 While details are scarce, the concept art suggests an unparalleled level of theme-ing and immersion, including uniforms for guests and window views of space.

-Star Wars: Galaxy’s Edge doesn’t open until sometime in 2019, but fans craving a more immediate Force fix can check out a number of other Star Wars experiences currently available.
-Walt Disney World and Disneyland both have a Star Wars Launch Bay, Star Tours – The Adventures Continue, Jedi Training: Trials of the Temple, and Star Wars: Path of the Jedi attractions.
+If you’re heading to Disney parks before Galaxy’s Edge opens, you can still check out a number of other Star Wars experiences.
+Walt Disney World and Disneyland both have a Star Wars Launch Bay, Star Tours – The Adventures Continue, and Star Wars: Path of the Jedi attractions.
 Star Wars: A Galactic Spectacular, Star Wars: A Galaxy Far, Far Away, March of the First Order, and Star Wars Guided Tours are only available at Walt Disney World.